 Hedging of the purchase of assets and services: The Group is subject to cash flow risk resulting from the purchase of various assets and services which are denominated in foreign currencies.
 The risk being hedged relates to the fluctuation in the functional currency terms of value of these foreign currency denominated purchases.
-The Group enters into foreign currency forward contracts to hedge those risks.
+The Group enters into forward foreign exchange rate contracts to hedge those risks.

-For an analysis of the split of the carrying amount of forward foreign exchange contracts refer to Note 11(c).
+For an analysis of the split of the carrying amount of forward foreign exchange contracts refer to Note 12(c).